Salvator Rosa: Career

 While Rosa had a facile genius at painting, he pursued a wide variety of arts: music, poetry, writing, etching, and acting.
 In Rome, he befriended Pietro Testa and Claude Lorrain.
-During a Roman carnival play he wrote and acted in a masque, in which his character bustled about Rome distributing satirical prescriptions for diseases of the body and more particularly, of the mind.
+During a Roman carnival play, he wrote and acted in a masque, in which his character bustled about Rome distributing satirical prescriptions for diseases of the body and, more particularly, of the mind.
 In costume, he inveighed against the farcical comedies acted in the Trastevere under the direction of Bernini.

 While his plays were successful, this activity also gained him powerful enemies among patrons and artists, including Bernini himself, in Rome.
 Around 1640, he accepted an invitation from Giovanni Carlo de' Medici to relocate to Florence, where he stayed until 1649.
 Once there, Rosa sponsored a combination of studio and salon of poets, playwrights, and painters—the so-called Accademia dei Percossi (Academy of the Stricken).
 To the rigid art milieu of Florence, he introduced his canvases of wild landscapes; while influential, he gathered few true pupils.
-Another painter poet, Lorenzo Lippi, shared with Rosa the hospitality of the cardinal and the same circle of friends.
-Lippi encouraged him to proceed with the poem Il Malmantile Racquistato.
+Another painter-poet, Lorenzo Lippi, shared with Rosa the hospitality of the cardinal and the same circle of friends.
+Lippi encouraged him to proceed with the poem Il Malmantile racquistato.
 He was well acquainted also with Ugo and Giulio Maffei, and was housed with them in Volterra, where he wrote four satires Music, Poetry, Painting, and War.
-About the same time he painted Philosophy, now in the National Gallery, London.
+About the same time, he painted Philosophy, now in the National Gallery, London.

-A passage in one of his satires suggests that he sympathized with the 1647 insurrection led by Masaniello—whose portrait he painted, though probably not from life.
+A passage in one of his satires suggests that he sympathised with the 1647 insurrection led by Masaniello—whose portrait he painted, though probably not from life.
 Rosa's tempestuous art and reputation as a rebel gave rise to a popular legend—recounted in a biography of Rosa published in 1824 by Sydney, Lady Morgan—that Rosa lived with a gang of bandits and participated in the uprising in Naples against Spanish rule.
 Although these activities cannot be conveniently dovetailed into known dates of his career, in 1846 a famous romantic ballet about this story titled Catarina was produced in London by the choreographer Jules Perrot and composer Cesare Pugni.